 Source: 2019 Youth Risk Behavior Survey Results, CT Department of Public Health

 UCONN Crash Data Repository project collects data on all registered car accidents in the state.
-The bar chart shows the number of DUI crashes, injuries, and fatalities in selected geography in 2020.
+The bar chart shows the number of DUI crashes, injuries, and fatalities in selected geography in 2022.

-Source: 2020 CT Crash Data Repository, DUI Enforcement Grant Report
+Source: 2022 CT Crash Data Repository, DUI Enforcement Grant Report

 Historically, people of color have had lower homeownership rates than white people.
 This is also the case for Connecticut and most of its subdivisions.
-The bar chart shows the percentage of women who live in homes that are owned, not rented.
+The bar chart shows percentage of women who live in homes that are owned, not rented.

 Other category includes women who self-identify as American Indian or Alaska Native, other race, and two or more races.